 Summary

-Ramparts Walk a lovely route where you get to see things from an elevated perspective.
+Ramparts Walk offers two lovely routes to see things from an elevated perspective.
 But, since Jerusalem has so many things to offer, the rivalry between attractions is tough.
 I would recommend it as a second priority.
-Do it if you have been to Jerusalem before or spending at least several days in the city.
+Do it if you have been to Jerusalem or spent at least several days there.
 And beware of the hot days.

 Have you ever been to the Ramparts Walk?
 Tell us about your experience in the comments below.